 Walking El Camino is a relatively cheap option for extended travel in Europe.
 My 6 weeks walking Le Puy in 2016 cost CAD$2,500 + airfare, and my Camino in 2019 cost even less.
 I was more familiar with the route the second time, and had fewer unexpected expenses.

-I booked round-trip from Vancouver to Paris, though I ended up extending my trip and purchasing a separate ticket home for 35,000 aeroplan points and $105 in taxes (yikes!)
+2016: I booked round-trip from Vancouver to Paris for $650, though I ended up extending and purchasing a separate ticket home for 35,000 aeroplan points and $105 in taxes (ouch).

-Gîtes (hostels) are €8 to €15 a night for a shared room, with personal groceries for three meals costing €10 to €15.
-I stayed in hostels a bit more as I got comfortable with my French and daily routine.
+Gîtes (hostels) are €8 to €15 a night for a shared room.
+My personal groceries for three meals a day were €10 to €15.
+I stayed in hostels almost exclusively in 2019.

 Unclaimed medical expenses: €80